iTwin/itwinjs-core/docs/learning/backend/PullMerge.md

 3. New changes from the master are applied and advance local head to the master.
 No conflicts are expected as we simply update the local briefcase to the master.
 4. Local changes from oldest to newest are now applied on top of the master. *Note that the current disk file represents the master and the changeset been applied is the local change made by the user.*
 5. This can cause conflicts as we replay local changes on top of the new master tip.
-  a.
-With rebase, we have flexibility that we can change data beside simple choices of `SKIP`, `REPLACE`, & `ABORT`.
+   * With rebase, we have flexibility that we can change data beside simple choices of `SKIP`, `REPLACE`, & `ABORT`.
-  b.
-If the application finds a conflict that requires creating new changes or merging incoming and local changes, then it can do so.
+   * If the application finds a conflict that requires creating new changes or merging incoming and local changes, then it can do so.
-  c.
-It also has a 3-way view of what changed.
+   * It also has a 3-way view of what changed.
 The local changeset been applied has old/new values while the current value in the db represents the master.
-  d.
-The whole merge activity is recorded in the changeset, and the local changeset is updated after merging.
+   * The whole merge activity is recorded in the changeset, and the local changeset is updated after merging.
 In other words, the local change is recomputed against the master.
-  f.
-Any tool that made those changes can also react to rebase event and update there change against what is new on master.
+   * Any tool that made those changes can also react to rebase event and update there change against what is new on master.
 6. If at any point the rebase fails, it can be resumed.
 The db is unable to push unstable changes until it resolves it locally first.
 7. Finally user can still undo his local changes.
 Or there undo stack is preserved.
 They can also push out there changes if needed.